mysticdevx/cypress-documentation/content/guides/getting-started/writing-your-first-component-test.md

 ### The "hello world" test

-Here's a test which is about as simple as a test can possibly be: The test has a name and a test body containing one assertion.
-While this assertion doesn't help us test our component, it will at least show us that Cypress is correctly loading and executing the tests in the spec file.
+This test is about as simple as a test can possibly be: It has a name and a test body containing a single assertion.
+While this assertion doesn't help us test our component, it will at least show us that Cypress is correctly loading and executing the tests in the spec file, and will help us get more familiar with the Cypress app.

+First, let's start with a failing test.

 Add this test to your spec file, and save it: